EswarTalasila/GameDesign/README.md

 Pixel-style escape room with looping structure to change environment of room.
 Collecting items in the room helps you to escape.

 ## Controls
-Move with WASD
+- Move with WASD
-Open Inventory
+- Open Inventory to view collected items
-Pause / Menu
+- Pause / Menu

 ## Gameplay Features
 1. Collecting items: Use keys to navigate throughout the room, collecting map pieces, clock hands, etc to help you escape.